1 Starting with Excel

 +

-1.4 Creating New Workbook
+1.4 Creating a New Workbook

 Task 1.2

-Commonly used methods to open an existing workbook are:
+Ways to open an existing workbook:

 Task 1.3 File: Weatherleather.xlsx